Cyborg Oretachi

 Cyborg Oretachi (サイボーグ俺達, We, the Cyborgs) is the first major label album by Japanese band Halcali, their third original album, and fourth album release overall.
 It was released in 2007.
 The first press limited edition came with a bonus DVD.
-It is Halcali's first album to be released in both CD only, and CD+DVD formats.
+It is Halcali's first album to be released in both CD only, and CD+DVD formats, with both having the same covers but with addons.
+The CD+DVD format has small robots with human faces coming out of the pink robot for the cover.

 Cyborg Oretachi also includes productions by O.T.F, Utamaru (Rhymester), Natalie Wise, Honestly, and Fantastic Plastic Machine, as well as collaborations and guest performances from Dr.kyOn (ex Bo Gumbos), Ram Rider, Your Song Is Good, Polysics, Skaparahorns, and Kendo Kobayashi.

 Even though the single "Tōgenkyō / Lights, Camera.
 Action!" was listed as a double A-side, "Lights, Camera.
 Action!" is not on the album.